Nicholas Jackson (editor): Career

 In 2017, Jackson won the National Magazine Award from the American Society of Magazine Editors in the Feature Photography category for "Adrift," a series on Eritrean refugees photographed from on board a Doctors Without Borders ship in the Mediterranean.
 In the award citation, the ASME judges wrote that, "sensitively paced and complemented by elegant typography, Francesco Zizola's photographs of migrants attempting to cross the Mediterranean combine a strong visual perspective with a powerful narrative voice."
 Jackson was a finalist two years later, in 2019, for the National Magazine Award in Essays and Criticism for Terese Marie Mailhot's story about surviving racism as a Native writer, "Silence Breaking Woman."

-He was named to Folio: magazine's 30 under 30 list in both 2012 and 2017, with Folio: editors citing the National Magazine Award win and writing that, "with limited resources, Jackson has made Pacific Standard a must-read for those interested in working toward forward-looking solutions to social and environmental problems."

 At Pacific Standard, he argued for radical transparency around editorial decisions in newsrooms and promoted the importance of strong relationships with freelance writers, leading the magazine to be named one of the best places to pitch story ideas.
-As editor-in-chief, he was also publicly celebrated for developing remote working policies for staff journalism jobs, paying writers fairly and quickly, and "cultivating stories that inform and change people's lives."
+As editor-in-chief, he was also publicly celebrated for "cultivating stories that inform and change people's lives."

 When the magazine closed, it was written that Jackson "led a superb editorial team over his six years there" and that Pacific Standard "stood out from the pack of click-hungry websites."
 Lloyd Grove, of The Daily Beast, reported that the shutdown "hit the journalism community especially hard," with other journalists noting that "I've looked to Pacific Standard so many times for examples of great, clear-eyed reporting and elegant (but never over-the-top) writing" and that "Pacific Standard was the best dedicated source for social science coverage anywhere, and routinely put out stories that made me burn with jealousy that I didn't think of them first or do them as well.
 The world will be worse without it."